wdbo/webdocbook.com/user/templates/HOMEPAGE.md

 This website is under construction for now ...
 Please come back to visit us in few weeks to learn what *WebDocBook* is and how it works ;)

+BUT, *WebDocBook* is under [hard development](https://github.com/wdbo/webdocbook/commits/dev) to prepare the first 1.0.0 version.
+If you are interested in the project and want to be one of its *beta-testers*, you can do so following these steps:

+-   get [the last pre-release](http://github.com/wdbo/webdocbook/releases) and read its short "how-to"
+-   send your feedback creating a [bug ticket](http://github.com/wdbo/webdocbook/issues).

+**Your help is very useful!
+Thank you!**

 To get more help, follow sources updates and opened issues, go to [WebDocBook's repository](http://github.com/wdbo/webdocbook) on GitHub.